aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/compress-file/_index.md

 A5: Yes, you can obtain temporary licenses [here](https://purchase.aspose.com/temporary-license/).

+## Additional FAQs

+**Q: Does Aspose.Zip support other archive formats besides Cpio?**
+A: Yes, the library also handles Zip, Tar, and GZip formats, giving you flexibility for different use cases.

+**Q: Can I add password protection to the archive?**
+A: While Cpio does not support encryption, Aspose.Zip’s ZipArchive class provides methods to set passwords.

+**Q: Is the API compatible with .NET Core?**
+A: Absolutely.
+The same code works on .NET Core, .NET 5, and .NET 6 without changes.

+## Conclusion

+Congratulations!
+You've learned **how to compress files** using Aspose.Zip for .NET, created a Cpio archive, and explored common pitfalls.
+This powerful library can now become a core part of your file‑management workflow, whether you're archiving logs, packaging resources, or preparing data for transfer.

 {{< /blocks/products/pf/tutorial-page-section >}}

 {{< /blocks/products/pf/main-container >}}
 {{< /blocks/products/pf/main-wrap-class >}}

 {{< blocks/products/products-backtop-button >}}

+---

+**Last Updated:** 2025-12-09
+**Tested With:** Aspose.Zip for .NET 24.12 (latest release)
+**Author:** Aspose